bgalvao/nodevo/README.md

 # Nodevo
 An implementation of Genetic Programming in Rust.
 This one pertains to symbolic regression.
+This is supposed to become a flexible library and a better implementation of the work of my thesis (which slides are found [here](https://docs.google.com/presentation/d/1-T-MNxm-bCozN1VtoF7VLlWRhL_eEkn-U5fpIf8s10U/edit?usp=sharing))

 ## OK, but what in the world is Genetic Programming?
 It's an evolutionary supervised machine learning algorithm.
 It evolves a population of programs (in this case, a mathematical function) that best maps inputs to outputs.